trailofbits/test-fuzz/README.md

 Use [`cast_checks`] to automatically check target functions for invalid casts.

+Note that this feature enables `cast_checks` only for functions annotated with the [`test_fuzz` macro], not for the functions they call.

 ### Serde formats

 `test-fuzz` can serialize target arguments in multiple Serde formats.
 The following are the features used to select a format.